harjanaz/indo-european/md-files/harding2007.md

+> [[harding]].
 Warriors and Weapons in Bronze Age Europe - Anthony Harding ➜ https://amzn.to/383sToE